We sometimes use affiliate links in our content. This won’t cost you anything, but it helps us to keep the site running. Thanks for your support.

 This unit study includes lessons and activities based on the book Stuart Little by E. B. White.

 Here is a sample of the lessons found for Chapter 1 in the Stuart Little Unit Study.
+You’ll find a wide variety of ideas and options included for each chapter of the book.

 Science (Mice) – Stuart is a mouse.
 Mice are rodents that have very sharp front teeth and long tails.
 They will eat just about anything, and while they are occasionally kept as pets, they are mostly considered a pest.
 Look up and read about mice in The Kingfisher First Animal Encyclopedia or other book containing information on mice.